korken89/defmt-persist/README.md

 the `Consumer` from `init()`.
 See [`panic_test.rs`](testsuite/examples/panic_test.rs) for a complete example.

+Alternatively, [`panic-probe`](https://crates.io/crates/panic-probe) can be used for hardfault-on-panic behavior.

 ## Bootloader Considerations

 If your system uses a bootloader, the bootloader's linker script must also reserve/don't touch